wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * Due to competitive reasons, companies in retail, music, etc. use other clouds: Target, Best Buy, eBay, Sony Music, etc. use Google.
 WalMart uses Azure.
 Since Amazon is moving into agriculture (building urban farms to provide Whole Foods and Amazong Go stores) plus health care, established competitors in those industries would not want to use AWS.

 * If you're moving a lot of data on networks, Google offers fast fiber networks that don't limit what large machines can achieve.

-Plus Google is ahead in Machine Learning with its popular Tensorflow in Python.
+* AI and Machine Learning are at the forefront now.
+Google's TensorFlow competes with Facebook's open-source PyTorch.

 * Google's SSD drives are expensive, though needed for speed.